 On the right end of this line is a button with a down arrow visible.
-If you click on it a dialog box opens.
+If you click on it a dialog box opens (not true for Android and iOS!).

 Picture 3: Question to download a file.

 If you want to download this file click on YES.
 Otherwise on NO. If you select YES, then the force button gets a red background.
 This means that the download starts at the moment the settings dialog is closed.